 The EIA conducted for the SB Facility has indicated that benthic fauna are expected to recolonise the pits following capping with uncontaminated mud.
 It is expected that recolonisation of the natural benthic assemblage will occur and eventually the benthic assemblage will resemble that of the surrounding areas.
 Recolonisation may be achieved by larval recruitment, influx of juveniles or adults carried in water currents, or through the active swimming or crawling of individuals.
-However, other natural (eg storm events, hypoxia, salinity fluctuations) or anthropogenic (eg pollution, dredging activities and fisheries operations) activities may hinder recolonisation of the benthic assemblage may be difficult to determine.
+However, other natural (eg storm events, hypoxia, salinity fluctuations) or anthropogenic (eg pollution, dredging activities and fisheries operations) activities may hinder recolonisation of capped pits.
+As a result, the factors contributing to the composition of the benthic assemblage may be difficult to determine.
 It is also important for any recolonisation studies to be aware of any cap maintenance (or "topping up") activities which may also impact the resident benthic assemblages.